dothenghia/Codefident/README.md

 ### Marking Files

-1. Right-click on a file in the Explorer
+1. In the Explorer view, right-click on a file and select "Toggle File Mark"
-2. Select "Toggle File Mark"
+2. Alternatively, select a file in the Explorer and press `Alt+Shift+E`
-3. A checkmark icon will appear next to the file
+3. You can also mark the currently open file by pressing `Alt+Shift+E` while the editor is focused
-4. Use the same command to unmark the file
+4. A checkmark icon will appear next to the file
-5. Alternatively, use the keyboard shortcut `Alt+Shift+E` to toggle file marks
+5. Use the same command to unmark the file

 ### Clearing Marks